GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Off-angle
 - definition: a spot where the enemy is not expecting you
-- used to surprise your enemy, only works on a single opponent
+- used to surprise your enemy, usually only works on a single opponent
 - buys you some time to get the kill while your opponents adjusts his aim
 - must be used sparingly otherwise your opponent will catch up
 - reference: https://www.youtube.com/watch?v=Nm5o26Cqi6U

 ### Rotating
-- definition: moving players from a part of the map to another, usually to play an objective
+- definition: moving from a part of the map to another, usually to play an objective
 - on the attacking side, can be used to catch the enemy team off-guard (must sell a fake push beforehand)
 - on the defending side, helps you slow down an enemy push